-“Your child’s name, age and the school he attends can be used to find out personal details about you and your family,” says Angie Boy, DrPH, program manager at the Stephanie V. Blank Center for Safe and Healthy Children.
-Your child’s identity, including his appearance and personal details, can be used for financial gain.
+“Your child’s name, age and the school they attend can be used to find out personal details about you and your family,” says Angie Boy, DrPH, program manager at the Stephanie V. Blank Center for Safe and Healthy Children.
+Your child’s identity, including their appearance and personal details, can be used for financial gain.
 Our team at the Center for Safe and Healthy Children sees the consequences of these dangers almost daily.

 Tips for securing your child’s identity online:

-- Tell your child to only share information online he would be comfortable with anyone seeing—family members, teachers, coaches, future employers and the police can all see online activity.
-He needs to know that even deleted information can be recovered.
+- Tell your child to only share information online they would be comfortable with anyone seeing—family members, teachers, coaches, future employers and the police can all see online activity.
+They need to know that even deleted information can be recovered.

-- Help him understand what information should stay private—addresses, phone numbers and personal identifying information, such as Social Security numbers, financial information, etc.
+- Help your child understand what information should stay private—addresses, phone numbers and personal identifying information, such as Social Security numbers, financial information, etc.

 - Talk with older kids about avoiding sexual content online.
 Predators pose as children or teens to talk to children online, so make it clear that sex talk is not acceptable and explain your safety concerns.

-- Ask your child whom he talks with online, and encourage him to only add “friends” he knows in real life.
-Review his online friends list.
+- Ask your child whom they talk with online, and encourage them to only add “friends” they know in real life.
+Review their online friends list regularly.

 - Ensure your child uses privacy settings on social networking sites, chat and video accounts.
-Talk to him about why these settings are important and who should be allowed to view his profile.
+Talk to them about why these settings are important and who should be allowed to view their profile.

 “In addition to socializing safely online, it’s important for children to be aware of online scams and phishing attacks,” says Todd Marcinik, information systems and technology risk and compliance specialist at Children’s Healthcare of Atlanta.
 “Attackers can target in text messages or emails.
 And as kids begin using email at school, they are more vulnerable to this kind of activity.”